fullben/gaia/README.md

 ### Build Gaia as Processing Library

 Use the Gradle task `processingLib` to build the project.
 This will generate a library build of Gaia adhering to the [Processing library guidelines](https://github.com/processing/processing/wiki/Library-Guidelines).
-The build result can be found in `PROJECT_ROOT/lib/build/gaia`.
+The build will result in the creation of the archive `PROJECT_ROOT/lib/build/lib/gaia.zip`.

 Note that even though the project does feature examples, the `examples` directory of the built library will always be empty.
 This is due to the fact that the examples provided with the library are implemented in Java, featuring inheritance, which is difficult to map to Processing sketches.

-For using the Gaia physics engine in Processing, copy the `gaia` folder to the `libraries` folder found in your [Sketchbook](https://processing.org/reference/environment/#Sketchbook).
+For using the Gaia physics engine in Processing, unzip the `gaia.zip` archive and copy the contents to the `libraries` folder found in your [Sketchbook](https://processing.org/reference/environment/#Sketchbook).
+Check out the [contributed library installation guide](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) for more details on how to manually install a Processing library.

 ## Usage